smalldata-industries/bag-check/README.md

 Then you would specify `-d 1` since all of the bags are one folder deep in the folder structure.

+When you run the script it will look for a previous database file from past fixity checks, and then it will attempt to validate all folders at the depth you specified.
+The full list of what bags were checked, and their outcome is recorded in the sqlite database named with the timestamp of when the check was run.

+Finally a PDF report is generated that summarizes the high level outcome, and lists the details for any errors that were encountered.
+If you have email enabled and configured, this PDF will be sent to the specified email address.

 ### User Editable Settings

 Before running the script, you can adjust the following settings: